 1562.5.
-A party who seeks to introduce a copy of business records pursuant to Section 1562.3 may, upon a showing of good cause therefore and in the discretion of the court, obtain an order ex parte shortening the time for service of the notices required by subdivisions (c) and (d) of Section 1562.3.
+A party who seeks to introduce a copy of business records pursuant to Section 1562.3 may, upon a showing of good cause therefor and in the discretion of the court, obtain an ex parte order shortening the time for service of the notices required by subdivisions (c) and (d) of Section 1562.3.

 Comment.
-Section 1562.5 provides flexibility in those circumstances where a party wishes to use the procedure provided by Section 1563.3 but where the time limitations otherwise would preclude use of the procedure.
-The court is granted discretion so that such an order will not be granted where it would be prejudicial to the other parties to the action.
+Section 1562.5 provides flexibility in those circumstances where a party wishes to use the procedure provided by Section 1562.3 but where the time limitations otherwise would preclude use of the procedure.
+The court is given discretion so that such an order will not be granted where it would be prejudicial to the other parties to the action.
 Primarily, the provision is intended to aid in the use of this procedure in criminal actions which are required to be brought to trial within strict time limits.

 1562.6.
-If a party serves a demand and supporting affidavit as provided in subdivision (d) of Section 1562.3 and, if the party offering the business records as evidence satisfies the requirements of Section 1271 and the records are admitted into evidence, the latter party may apply to the court, in the same action, for an order requiring the party who served the demand to pay him the expenses of satisfying the requirements of Section 1271, including the cost of obtaining the testimony of the custodian or other qualified witness and reasonable attorney's fees.
+If a party serves a demand and supporting affidavit as provided in subdivision (d) of Section 1562.3 and if the party offering the copy of the business records as evidence satisfies the requirements of Section 1271 and the copy of the record is admitted into evidence, the latter party may apply to the court in the same action for an order requiring the party who served the demand to pay him the expenses of satisfying the requirements of Section 1271, including the cost of obtaining the testimony of the custodian or other qualified witness and reasonable attorney's fees.
 The court in its discretion may enter such order upon a finding that the party serving the demand had no substantial justification for believing that the business record was not admissible under Section 1271.

 Comment.
-Section 1562.6 provides a means by which the court can protect against unjustified demands under Section 1562.3(d) for compliance with the requirements of Section 1271.
+Section 1562.6 provides a means by which the court can protect against unjustified demands under Section 1562.3 (d) for compliance with the requirements of Section 1271.
 The section gives the court discretion to order the party who requires the testimony of the custodian or other qualified witness under the procedure set out in Section 1562.3 to pay the expenses of obtaining such testimony including reasonable attorney's fees if the court finds that the demand was made without substantial justification.

 1562.7.
-Nothing in Section 1562.3 affects the right of a party to offer evidence to disprove an act, condition, or event recorded in a record admitted into evidence under Section 1562.3.
+The admission into evidence of a copy of a business record pursuant to Section 1562.3 shall not affect the right of a party to offer evidence to disprove an act, condition, or event recorded in such record.